KUJP-code/KU-wiki/src/content/docs/materials/1_overview.md

 #### Parents

+- Can search for and claim their children by student ID, level and school
 - Can access their children's profiles
   - Can view their children's test results, summarized or for individual tests with a radar graph based on the 4 skills
   - Can edit their child's details
 - Can access any homework materials assigned to their children
 - Can receive messages from teachers
+- Can sign in using multiple different emails
+  - Users can add new emails, but only staff can remove them

 #### Teachers